gvwilson/sdxpy/src/binary/index.md

 ## Summary {: #binary-summary}

+[%f binary-concept-map %] summarizes the ideas introduced in this chapter.
-Please see [%x bonus %] for extra material related to these ideas.
+Please see [%x bonus %] for extra material related to floating-point numbers.

 [% figure
    slug="binary-concept-map"